Skip to main content Skip to navigation

 Assessment is continuous and varies between modules.
 It typically includes essays, seminar presentations, practical reports, oral evaluation and assessed group work.

 You will undertake an individual project during the third term and there is an option to undertake a work-based placement as part of your project.
-Your project/placement will be assessed by a seminar presentation and either a 15,000 word thesis or a 6,000 word journal article.
+Your project/placement will be assessed by a seminar presentation, a 6,000 word dissertation and a Research Performance piece.

 Your timetable